 I heard the words he was saying, but it was almost as if they didn’t have meaning.
 I couldn’t grasp the situation, couldn’t believe this was happening to me, couldn’t fully understand what it meant.
 My first thought was that this couldn’t be real—there was no way this could be my life.
 That sense of the surreal made me feel almost disassociated from myself.
 There was the me who was the person I had always been, and there was the me who was the person in this bed.
 I kept thinking that there had to be some way to get back to that old me, the real me, to the real life I was supposed to live.
 If it just required a force of will, I knew I had that.
 If it was a matter of going back and undoing that one moment, I would figure out a way to do that.

 Somewhere deep down I knew none of that was possible, but I wasn’t ready to face it yet.
 I think I was in shock.
-I would try to grasp the reality of the situation, but either my own mind or the drugs they were giving me would take over and it couldn’t quite sink in.
+I would try to grasp the reality of the situation, but either my own mind or the drugs I was being given would take over, and it couldn’t quite sink in.
 Eventually, the details wormed their way into my brain, but it would take a long time for them to settle in.
 I didn’t know it in those first days, but ahead of me lay months of managing changing emotions and years of learning how to direct my mind toward the positive side of things, no matter what.

 I could see my mother crying behind the doctor, but I kept telling myself, “At least I’m alive.”
 I firmly believed that where there is life, there is hope, and I wasn’t ready to give up hope yet.
 That would have meant giving up not only on myself, but on the value of life itself.
 Like trying on a new dress to see how it fits, I tried on this new version of my life by repeating to myself what the doctor had said.
 I would be paralyzed with feeling from my chest up, but nothing below that.
 I had the ability to move my head and my shoulders.
 When I got out of the hospital bed, it would be to sit in a wheelchair.
 It still wouldn’t quite register that this was really happening, that this would be my life.